Frequently Asked Bankruptcy Questions

 Do I have to give up everything I own?

 No!
-Under the property exemptions of bankruptcy, most of our clients do not lose any assets.
+By utilizing property exemptions when filing bankruptcy, most of our clients do not lose any assets.
 In most cases, you can keep your car, your home, your retirement savings, personal property, and even some valuables.
-If you have assets that are not exempt, you may have to delay Chapter 7, file for Chapter 13 reorganization, explore alternatives or forfeit those assets.
+If you have assets that are not exempt, you may have to delay Chapter 7, file for Chapter 13 reorganization, explore alternatives, or forfeit those assets.

 Can I save my house?